MicrosoftDocs/azure-aks-docs/articles/aks/coredns-custom.md

 Azure DNS configures a default search domain of `<vnetId>.<region>.internal.cloudapp.net` in virtual networks using Azure DNS and a non-functional stub `reddog.microsoft.com` in virtual networks using custom DNS servers (see the [name resolution for resources documentation](https://learn.microsoft.com/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances) for more details).
 Kubernetes configures pod DNS settings with `ndots: 5` to properly support cluster service hostname resolution.
 These two configurations combine to result in invalid search domain completion queries that never succeed being sent to upstream name servers while the system processes through the domain search list.
 These invalid queries cause name resolution delays and can place extra load on upstream DNS servers.

-As of November 2024, AKS configures CoreDNS to prevent these invalid search domain completion queries from being forwarded to upstream DNS for the following two cases:
+As of November 2024, AKS configures CoreDNS to respond with NXDOMAIN in the following two cases, in order to prevent these invalid search domain completion queries from being forwarded to upstream DNS.

-- Any query for `reddog.microsoft.com`.
+- Any query for the root domain or a subdomain of `reddog.microsoft.com`.
-- Any query for `internal.cloudapp.net` that has seven or more labels in the domain name.
+- Any query for a subdomain of `internal.cloudapp.net` that has seven or more labels in the domain name.
   - This configuration allows virtual machine resolution by hostname to still suceed.
 For example, CoreDNS sends `aks12345.myvnetid.myregion.internal.cloudapp.net` (6 labels) to Azure DNS, but rejects  `mcr.microsoft.com.myvnetid.myregion.internal.cloudapp.net` (8 labels)

 This block is implemented in the default server block in the Corefile for the cluster.
 If needed, this rejection configuration can be disabled by creating custom server blocks for the appropriate domain with a forward plugin enabled: